-When you brush your teeth with a manual or electric toothbrush, you are only cleaning 3 of the 5 sides of your teeth.
-Whilst the bristles of the toothbrush do reach into the gaps between teeth, their reach and cleaning effectiveness is limited.
+When you brush your teeth with a manual or electric toothbrush, you are only reaching 60% of the tooth surface.

-Plaque is a sticky substance on the teeth that contains bacteria.
-Plaque builds up over the course of the day.
-Whilst some bacteria in plaque are harmless, but some are harmful to your gum health, causing gum disease.
+Plaque is a sticky substance that contains bacteria.
+It on your teeth builds up over the course of the day.

 “despite the uncertain or low quality of most of the studies, and given the importance of avoiding plaque deposition, plus the absence of any major disadvantages, these results support the use of regular flossing with toothbrushing.”